michaelpatrickpurcell/Decibel/README.md

 # Decibel
-A simple dice mechanic for tabletop role playing games.
+A dice mechanic for tabletop role playing games.

 ## Simple Checks
 To make a simple check, players roll a pool of three or more twenty-sided dice (d20s).